kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 !
 ```

-If a port channel is used initially, then you want to ensure that the port channel can operate as a single link within the bundle and for that reason use passive methods for building the port channel bundles on both the Target and Upstream Neighbor for maximum flexibility.
-Additionally add the **no port-channel standalone-disable** command to ensure the switch does not automatically disable the port channel if it does not come up properly
+If we are using a port-channel initially, you want to ensure that the port-channel can operate as a single link within the bundle and, for that reason, use passive methods for building the port-channel bundles on both the Target and Upstream Neighbor for maximum flexibility.
+Additionally, add the **no port-channel standalone-disable** command to ensure the switch does not automatically disable the port-channel if it does not come up properly.

 ## Lab Section 4 - Testing
-Please use the testing for the DNS Discovery method used above
+Please use the testing for the DNS Discovery method used above.

 ### Step 4.1a - ***DNS Resolution Tests***
-To test the environment to ensure its ready, we need to test a few things.
+To test the environment to ensure it's ready, we need to try a few things.

-First from a windows host use the nslookup command to resolve ***pnpserver.dcloud.cisco.com***.
-Connect to the windows workstation and within the search window search for CMD.
+First, from a Windows host, use the *nslookup* command to resolve ***pnpserver.dcloud.cisco.com***.
+Connect to the Windows workstation, and within the search window, search for CMD.
 Open the application and type the following command:

 ```
 nslookup pnpserver.dcloud.cisco.com
 ```

-They should be presented with the following output or something similar which shows the resolution of the alias to the A host record entry which identifies the VIP address for the DNA Center Cluster.
+The following output or something similar shows the resolution of the alias to the A host record entry which identifies the VIP address for the DNA Center Cluster will display.

 ![json](./images/DNACenterDNStests.png?raw=true "Import JSON")

 ### Step 4.1b - ***DNS Resolution***
-Second we need to ensure the DNA Center responds on the VIP, so use the ping command within the CMD application window previously opened as follows:
+Second, we need to ensure the DNA Center responds on the VIP, so use the ping command within the CMD application window previously opened as follows:

 ```
 ping pnpserver.dcloud.cisco.com